paw-digital/fresh_paw_service/README.md

 Create a SSL certificates for your domain ( e.g. with with certbot: certbot certonly --nginx -d freshpawservice.com ).

 ## Setup
+Run "composer install" to install third party libraries

-Copy config.php.sample to config.php
+Copy config.php.sample to config.php in the inc folder

-Fill out all settings config.php
+Fill out all settings in the config.php

 ## Set a schedule
 Copy cron.sh.sample to cron.sh